If you want to keep delighting your customers and clients, and secure their loyalty, it’s important to have a plan.

 - taking an idea or a fresh solution to your customer contacts which will help their business improve in some way in say sales, efficiency or profitability

 - helping them meet a key deadline for them, or impress their boss or one of their key customers

 - monitoring what latest developments they’re broadcasting in the press, in their e-newsletters or on social media and using an announcement to get in touch with some additional insight or help

 - giving the customer a sample of one of your products/services they don’t currently use

 - finding out more about any seasonal pressures their business faces this year or notable deadlines etc and helping them navigate through them seamlessly

 Collectively these will help you forge fairly regular, valued contact with the customer.
 If each ‘touchpoint’ helps them in some way, you’ll plant yourself firmly and positively in their mind.
 Just the place to be when an additional requirement crops up or they need help.

-Once a month see how many of the small steps you’ve completed and set the next ones.
-Don’t beat yourself up if you haven’t manage to complete as many as planned.
-Just be clear with yourself about the cause of this and, if needs be redefine, the steps and timeframe you are setting yourself.
+Once a month see how many of the small steps you’ve completed and review the next ones.
+Don’t beat yourself up if you haven’t managed to complete as many as planned.
+Just be clear with yourself about the cause of this and, if needs be, redefine the steps and timeframe you are setting yourself.
 Once a quarter evaluate progress towards that ‘big picture’ goal you set.
 Don’t be afraid to adjust it if events have necessitated a change.

 For more advice on marketing your business contact us or tel.
 01483 429111.